-biographies of people such as Martin Luther King, Jr., Rosa Parks, Ruby Bridges, Thurgood Marshall, Edward Brooke, Jackie Robinson, Marian Anderson or Bayard Rustin
+People such as Martin Luther King, Jr., Rosa Parks, Ruby Bridges, Thurgood Marshall, Edward Brooke, Jackie Robinson, Marian Anderson, Bayard Rustin, Eleanor Roosevelt, Frances Perkins, Lorraine Hansberry, Gloria Steinem, Betty Friedan, Geraldine Ferraro, César Chávez, Dolores Huerta, Sandra Day O’Connor, Ruth Bader Ginsburg

+Organizations such as the National Organization for the Advancement of Colored People (NAACP) the National Organization for Women (NOW)
-accounts of events such as the 1963 March on Washington

-accounts of efforts of the 1960s and 1970s to desegregate city public school systems in Massachusetts
+events such as the 1963 March on Washington, efforts of the 1960s and 1970s to desegregate city public school systems in Massachusetts

-individuals’ efforts to combat racial discrimination in professions such as law, politics, science, medicine, professional sports, or the arts

-Clarification Statement: These 20th century standards are designed to make students aware that the issue of extending equality to all

-remains central in the collective civic life of the nation
+legislation such as the Equal Pay Act (1963), the campaign for, and eventual defeat of the Equal Rights Amendment (1970s), the enactment of Title IX (prohibition of discrimination on the account of gender, 1972)

+Explain how the 20th century African American Civil Rights movement served as a model for other movements for civil rights (e.g., the second phase of the women’s movement in the 1960s and 1970s, the disability rights movement, the LGBTQ movement).

-is connected to the history of slavery, and is the reason the foundational documents are relevant to all periods of United States history
+Clarification Statement: These 20th century standards are designed to make students aware that the movement to extend equality to all has roots in 18th century ideas and is the reason the foundational documents are relevant to all periods of United States history.
+The links among liberty, justice, and equality remain central in the collective civic life of the nation today.

+Key Primary Sources in Appendix D

+Parading for Progress: Woman Suffrage Procession in Washington DC (1913)

+Excerpts from Martin Luther King, Jr., “I Have a Dream” speech (1963)

+Suggested Primary Source in Appendix D

+Maps of Women’s Voting Rights in 1880 and 1910

 Grades 3-5 Literacy Standards for History and Social Science